-The walk then passes into a forest, greens, browns, yellows of autumn stood out.
+The walk passes into a forest, greens, browns, yellows of the current autumn stood out.
 The silence of being away from it all had really taken over.
 I was in my element.
-Hiking along with a smile in the blue skies
+Hiking along with a smile in the blue skies.

 Suddenly the trees make way for the peak of Simonside.
-The rocks pointing the way and when you reach the top you can be sure of a 360 degree sight of delight.
+The rocks along the top pointing the way and when you reach the very top you can be sure of a 360 degree sight of delight.
 Miles and miles of green, even in late October.
 Nature as far as the eye can see.
 All the better for future exploration.
 Even this top brings choices, but nice choices.
-Paths enticing you along crags, through heather or to viewpoints to ponder the world from.
-My head was cleared.

 Back to comfort, and darn great comfort it was.
 Linhope House is a gorgeous converted Edwardian terraced townhouse.
 5 star accommodation, with all the comforts you can wish for.
 The hospitality is unbelievably great, I cannot stress this enough.
 You are made to feel totally relaxed in no time at all once stepping inside.